The International Center of Photography in New York

 Tickets for the International Center of Photography are included in the New York Pass and the All-Inclusive Pass

-Depending on the exhibitions presented, you’ll typically need 45 minutes to an hour to explore the museum.
+Depending on the exhibitions presented, you’ll typically need 45 minutes to an hour to explore the museum in the Lower East Side.
 You could easily combine it with a visit to the New Museum nearby.
-Or you could take a break in the museum café which serves a variety of quiche, salads and sandwiches while enjoying the free wifi.
+Or you could take a break in the museum café, named ICP Café, which serves a variety of quiche, salads and sandwiches while enjoying the free wifi.
 The artist-run bookstore is rather small but has books that complement the museum’s exhibitions.

 Practical Information